aneesafatima/Violet-Victory-Hangman/README.md

-# Hangman Game 🎩
+# Violet Victory Hangman 🎩

-Welcome to the Hangman Game!
+Welcome to the Violet Victory Hangman!
 This is a classic word-guessing game with a twist.
 In this version, you'll be playing with a 💜 purple-themed interface, complete with a 📊 scoreboard, a 🔄 reset button to clear the scoreboard, and engaging 🎶 sound effects for wins and losses.

 ## Features